Policy Post-Training (GR00T N1.7)#

 delta_indices=list(range(N))inisaaclab_arena_gr00t/embodiments/g1/g1_sim_wbc_data_gr00t_n_1_7_config.pyfor the action modality (controls what the LeRobot loader feeds the model during training).action_horizon: Nandaction_chunk_length: N(≤action_horizon) in the server-side YAML atisaaclab_arena_gr00t/policy/config/g1_static_apple_gr00t_closedloop_config.yaml.

-If you have less powerful GPUs, please see the GR00T fine-tuning guidelines for information on how to adjust the training configuration to your hardware.
+If you have more powerful GPUs, please see the GR00T fine-tuning guidelines for information on how to adjust the training configuration to your hardware.
 We recommend fine-tuning the visual backbone, projector, and diffusion model for better results.

 Recommendations for finetuning that works with AGILE on apple-to-plate#